Jones-6199/Jones-6199/README.md

 	 My long-term goal is to grow into a full-stack developer.
 I love learning new tools, exploring best practices, and turning ideas into real, functional products.
 I'm always open to collaboration and excited to contribute to impactful projects.
 </h3>
 	<h2 align="center">
-		**	Currently open to new opportunities and collaborations, always excited to learn, grow, and take on new challenges  **
+		**	 Open to new opportunities and collaborations, always excited to learn, grow, and take on new challenges  **
 	</h2>
 </div>